gordonguthrie/belka-example/docs/belka_example_callbacks.md

 ### The Nonce

 We use nonces to stop cross-site attacks.
-I want to user to do stuff:
+I want the user to do stuff:

 * create something
 * delete something